The E.N.D.: Controversy

 Much like its predecessors Elephunk (2003) and Monkey Business (2005), The E.N.D. and its tracks were subjects of controversy.
 Since the release of Elephunk, the Black Eyed Peas had been targeted by music critics and media outlets for selling out.
 The accusations intensified following the partnership the group formed with the Target Corporation, whose stores would exclusively sell the deluxe edition of the album, while the Black Eyed Peas would appear in Target's television advertisement performing their then-new single "I Gotta Feeling".
 Writing for Slate, advertising critic Seth Stevenson was extremely deprecatory of the partnership, branding the commercial "an abomination" and the group "a bunch of sellouts".
 In addition, the Government of Malaysia initially banned Malaysia's Muslim citizens from attending the Black Eyed Peas' September 25, 2009 concert near Kuala Lumpur, which was organized both to promote The E.N.D. and as part of a global promotion by Guinness, celebrating the 250th anniversary of its flagship Dublin brewery; however, the ban was soon reversed.

 Multiple songs from The E.N.D. were subjects of plagiarism disputes and copyright infringement lawsuits.
 In July 2009, English record producer Adam Freeland accused the Black Eyed Peas of plagiarizing the beat from his song "Mancry" on the track "Party All the Time".
 However, a settlement was later reached out of court.
 In January 2010, American recording artist Phoenix Phenom and producer Manfred Mohr filed a copyright infringement lawsuit against the group, claiming "Boom Boom Pow" was "virtually identical" to their song "Boom Dynamite", which Phenom had previously submitted to Interscope Records executives.
-In October, the Black Eyed Peas were sued for copyright infringement again, as American songwriter Bryan Pringle alleged the group plagiarized his song "Take a Dive" for their "I Gotta Feeling"; like Phenom, he claimed to have submitted demo CDs to Interscope.
+In October, the Black Eyed Peas were sued for copyright infringement again, by American songwriter Bryan Pringle.
 Both cases were eventually won by the Black Eyed Peas as the judges ruled that the songs were not similar enough.